acl-org/acl-2023-miniconf/.github/ISSUE_TEMPLATE/acl-2023-paper-issue.md

 - If you cannot login to RocketChat a https://acl.rocket.chat

 We *cannot* help you with any of the following:
 - Issues with your paper on Underline.
-Contact underline for support
+Contact underline for support at support@underline.io
 - Changing the time or modality of your presentation.
 Contact the PCs with requests.
 - Displaying your video on MiniConf.
 Videos are only available on Underline, each paper links to its Underline page however.